sntakirutimana72/Test-Strategy-Report/README.md

 - **Incomplete test coverage due to evolving requirements**: mitigated via modular, iterative testing and traceability matrices

 Each identified risk has an associated mitigation or contingency plan to minimize impact.

+## Review and Monitoring

+Testing progress will be reviewed through:

+- **Daily standups and sprint retrospectives**
+- **Burndown charts and dashboards in Jira**
+- **Weekly quality status reports** to stakeholders
+- **Root cause analysis (RCA)** sessions for major bugs or test failures

+Test cases, scripts, and results will be reviewed regularly by peers and leads to ensure quality and relevance.
+Automation scripts will undergo version control and code reviews.
+Metrics and defect trends will be monitored to drive continuous improvement in the QA process.